fabwerk90/FIFA-20---Market-value-prediction/README.md

 ## Main Deliveries:

 * **Business presentation** of my whole project.
 You can find the presentation directily in this repo ("FC_Python_Business_Presentation")
-* **Interactive bokeh dashboard**, which displays differences between my model predictions and transfermarkt.de market values as under- and overvaluations by transfermarkt.de (you can read more on this below at the "Big picture" section).
+* **Interactive bokeh dashboard**, which displays differences between my model predictions and transfermarkt.de market values as under- and overvaluations by transfermarkt.de (you can read more on this in the following).
 You can find and work with the dashboard here

 **Preview of Dashboard**
 ![](https://github.com/fabwerk90/FIFA-20---Market-value-prediction/blob/master/Dashboard_Preview.PNG)